 These days though, The Haight has mellowed like a fine bourbon—smoother on the palette but still kicky.

-But there's still plenty of personality here and Haight Street remains a destination for craft beer enthusiasts and vintage clothing lovers.
+There's plenty of personality here and Haight Street remains a destination for craft beer enthusiasts and vintage clothing lovers.
 From edible lingerie to vegan burgers, there'll be something here to pique your interest.
-Be sure to snap a pic at the corner of Haight and Ashbury, and official national treasure.
+Be sure to snap a pic at the corner of Haight and Ashbury, and official

 The Best Restaurants on Haight Street